neurobagel/documentation/docs/dictionaries.md

 ```

 To determine whether a specific assessment tool is available for a given participant,
-we then combine all of the columns that were classified as `PartOf` that specific tool
+we then consider all of the columns that were classified as `IsPartOf` that specific tool
-and then apply a simple `all()` heuristic to check that none of the columns
+and then apply a simple `any()` heuristic to check that at least one column does not
 contain any `MissingValues`.

 For the above example, this would be: